hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-script/index.md

 {{< figure class="wide" src="./images/banner.png" >}}

-_The XiaoXuan Script Programming Language_ is suitable for building high-performance, solid web applications.
+The _XiaoXuan Script Programming Language_ is suitable for building high-performance, solid web applications.
 It can be compiled to WebAssembly on-the-fly without the need for any build tools.
-It aims to be the next programming language for web development.
+It is intended to be the next preferred programming language for web development.

 ## How does it work?